Sermon: Preternatural, Natural, Unnatural, Supernatural (Part Three)

-Well, this is my fourth and should be the last of the series regarding Christ's death.
+This is my fourth and should be the last of the series regarding Christ's death.

 We have seen that Christ's sacrifice to pay for our sins was preternatural in that it was indeed planned in advance.
-His death was among the very first elements of God's creative purpose plan, because they understood that clearly that the propensity in mankind to chase his desires into sin would not be resisted, so a Savior was going to be needed.
+His death was among the very first elements of God's creative purpose plan, because They understood that clearly that the propensity in mankind to chase his desires into sin would not be resisted, so a Savior was going to be needed.
 Therefore, there had to be some means to redeem mankind or the creative purpose would simply come to an end very quickly because the wages of sin is indeed death.
 Christ's death is that means.

 The second reality is that Christ dying was natural.
-It was natural in that though He was God in the flesh, He was subject to death because He was human.
+It was natural in that, though He was God in the flesh, He was subject to death because He was human.
 Therefore, He died from the severe injuries inflicted on Him by the severe beating followed by the crucifixion, as any human would.
-Therefore, his death was natural.
+Therefore, His death was natural.

 In a third sermon, I expounded upon a third factor, and that is that His death was in reality, unnatural.
 This was because every other human has died because of his sins and the wages of sins is death.
 But unlike all others, He never sinned.
 And thus death had absolutely no claim whatever on Him.
 His death was unnatural.